openlcb/OpenLCB_Single_Thread/README.md

 ### At this point, the example sketch OlcbBasicNode compiles in the supported platforms.

 ## Changes:
-1. Added support for multiple processors: Arduino, Teensy, Tiva.
+1. Added support for multiple processors: AVR/MCP2515, AT90CAN, Teensy, Tiva, and ESP32.
    - Each set of files specific to a CAN-processor is kept in its own directory.
    - The processor is automatically selected in the processor.h file.
-2. A sorted Index[] is used to speed eventID processing, using a hash of the eventid.
+2. A sorted eventIndex[] is used to speed eventID processing.
 3. Simplified the definition of CDI/xml for the node by matching a struct{} to the xml structure, see the example below.

-e.g.: This CDI/xml, which self-describes the node to the system:
+e.g.: This CDI/xml, which self-describes a node to the system, having 8 channels with a pair of eventids each:
 ```xml
     <cdi>
         ...